scala/docs.scala-lang/_overviews/scala3-book/scala-for-javascript-devs.md

 There are other concepts in Scala which currently have no equivalent in JavaScript:

-- Almost everything related to contextual abstractions
+- Almost everything related to [contextual abstractions][contextual]
 - Method features:
   - Multiple parameter lists
   - Using named arguments when calling methods
 - Using traits as interfaces
 - Case classes
 - Companion classes and objects
 - The ability to create your own control structures and DSLs
-- Pattern matching
-- Advanced features of `match` expressions
+- Advanced features of `match` expressions and pattern matching
 - `for` comprehensions
 - Infix methods
 - Macros and metaprogramming
 - More ...

+[contextual]: {% link _overviews/scala3-book/ca-contextual-abstractions-intro.md %}